s22-tech/Yourls-Popular-Links/README.md

 > show_top(1000,5);

 * 1000 means the number of days you are selecting from the database
-* 5 means the number of links you are showing
+* 5 means the number of links it will show

 ** Bonus!
 Want to show it as a public page?